 It depends on how many points you have against you already.
 If you get 12 points or more at any time, the BMV will revoke your license.
 If you believe you may be close, it’s important to talk over the possible repercussions with a lawyer.

 Driving after your license has been revoked or suspended due to previous traffic violations is against the law.
 You face serious charges and even possible imprisonment.
-If you have been arrested for driving without a valid license, you should contact the Columbus criminal attorneys with Luftman, Heck and Associates right away to discuss the situation.
-Call today to receive your free consultation.
+If you have been arrested for driving without a valid license, you should contact a Columbus criminal defense lawyer with Luftman, Heck and Associates right away to discuss the situation.
+Call (614) 500-3836 today to receive your free consultation.